c4ffein/writings/s/dev-with-ai-in-late-2025/dev-with-ai-in-late-2025.md

 - TODO place somewhere AoC depressing

 ### And the workforce?
-- Dario accurate for the last 5 years - 90% of the code - developpers not dead, stay consistent with his promise actually
+- Dario accurate for the last 5 years - 90% of the code - developers not dead, stay consistent with his promise actually
 - But in the next 5 years?
-Can only go better: "developper" is dead, either be
+Can only go better: "developer" is dead, either be
   - an excellent engineer - like, **really**
     - R&D should be somehow safer
   - good with product